-Step 6: Conduct your research!
+Step 5: Conduct your research!

-Pre-launch – Here you want to ensure that the survey/ other research methods conform to the project specifications (what you want to achieve/research)
+- Pre-launch – Here you want to ensure that the survey/ other research methods conform to the project specifications (what you want to achieve/research)

-Soft launch – Collect a small fraction of the total data before you fully launch.
+- Soft launch – Collect a small fraction of the total data before you fully launch.
 This means you can check that everything is working as it should and you can correct any data quality issues.

-Full launch – You’ve done the hard work to get to this point.
+- Full launch – You’ve done the hard work to get to this point.
 If you’re using a tool, you can sit back and relax, or if you get curious you can check on the data in your account.

-Review – review your data for any issues or low-quality responses.
+- Review – review your data for any issues or low-quality responses.
 You may need to remove this in order not to impact the analysis of the data.

 A helping hand

 If you are missing the skills, capacity or inclination to manage your research internally, Qualtrics Research Services can help.
-From design, to writing the survey based on your needs, to help with survey programming, to handling the reporting, research services acts as an extension of the team and can help wherever necessary.
+From design, to writing the survey based on your needs, to help with survey programming, to handling the reporting, Research Services acts as an extension of the team and can help wherever necessary.

-Secondary research can be taken from a variety of places, but it is important to ensure that the source is reputable and reliable so you can be confident in the conclusions you draw from it.
+No matter where your research is coming from, it is important to ensure that the source is reputable and reliable so you can be confident in the conclusions you draw from it.